Table of Contents

 Even if your false teeth are a perfect fit inside of your mouth, it is important to note that they are not natural to your body.
 When you sleep with dentures you risk them rubbing against your cheeks and gums.
 Plus, there will be additional pressure exerted onto the gums and jawbone.
 For wearers who regularly grind their teeth while sleeping, sores may develop making it hard to wear dentures during the day.

 Not only does your mouth need a break from wearing false teeth all day, but so do your dentures.
 The human mouth is acidic and prolonged exposure to those conditions will harm your false teeth.
+The weaker your false teeth become, the more likely they may become damaged and cause a problem.
 When you are not wearing your dentures, they should be soaking in a cleaning solution.

-Stomatitis is the swelling of the mouth.
-It is uncommon, but still a possibility.
-This stems from the fact that wearing dentures at night will promote bacterial growth.
+This condition stems from the fact that wearing dentures at night will promote bacterial growth.
 The bacteria could produce canker sores and ulcers in the mouth and cheeks.
 These will become inflamed and can last up to ten days.
 It can also reoccur frequently.
 Removing dentures at night reduces the risk associated with stomatitis.

 Denture Care For When You Are Asleep